About Alberta Chicken Producers

 Vision:

-Alberta’s chicken industry is collaborating to grow, create shared value, and ensure chicken is consumers’ preferred and trusted protein.
+Alberta’s chicken sector is collaborating to grow, create shared value and ensure chicken is consumers’ preferred and trusted protein.

 Mission: